chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 But thanks to the transclusion method, these two ingredients are kept separate during development and are only mixed in the final stage of deploying the stack.

+## Limitations

+The big limitation of this technique is dependencies.

+We mentioned that this pattern is useful for AWS Systems Manager automations.
+All lambda/automation Python environments have the boto3 and botocore libraries available by default, so no dependencies need to be installed.

+The `requirements.txt` file in the stack directory just contains `boto3` and `botocore`.
+It is never referenced by the CloudFormation template that defines the lambda function.
+If anything were added to it, the lambda environment would not know.

+If the lambda function code must have other dependencies installed, then the lambda function code, together with the requirements.txt file, will need to be put in a zip file and uploaded to a bucket to be deployed.
+And in that case, there is no longer any use for the transclusion pattern, because the lambda function is no longer defined inline.

 ## What Next?

 We highly encourage you to check out the Readme for the transclusion pattern example, in the `example-block-ip/` directory.
 A link to that [Readme.md is here.
 Right here.
 Yup, you got it, just click right here.
 On this text.](example-block-ip/Readme.md)
 Nope, not on this text.
 Back up.